babybuddy/babybuddy-alexa-skill/README.md

 This is an Alexa skill to help supplement the [Baby Buddy](https://github.com/babybuddy/babybuddy) server and allow users to record diaper changes, feedings, tummy times, etc. with their voice.

+### Minimum Baby Buddy version

+This skill requires Baby Buddy v1.4.1 or newer as it relies on Baby Buddy's API allowing null values for the `Timer.user` field.

 ## Usage

 For actions that require a duration, a start keyword creates a named timer and a stop keyword closes out that timer and creates the feeding, tummy time, sleep, etc.